TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/pictures/serious/readme.md

 ## Ecosystem

 In my experience of [tadi-webbing](https://www.todepond.com/wikiblogarden/tadi-web/) over the past 8 months, I've discovered that solutions are often less about writing better code, and more about building a better ecosystem.
 Environmental factors are far more important.
-This has been very surprising for me.
+This has been a surprise to me.

 So... instead of trying to solve my github problem, I should look at what I can change at a higher level.